-- basic Latin digits (0-9) - basic upper- and lowercase Latin letters (a z, A Z) - uppercase Greek letters A- Ω (U+0391 U+03A9), plus the nabla ∇ (U+2207) and Θ variant (U+03F4)

-lowercase Greek α-ω (U+03B1 - U+03C9), plus the partial differential sign ∂ (U+2202) and the six glyph variants of ε, θ, κ, φ, ρ, and π, given by U+03F5, U+03D1, U+03F0, U+03D5, U+03F1, and U+03D6.
+- the set of basic Latin digits (0 9) (U+0030..U+0039) - the set of basic upper- and lowercase Latin letters (a z, A Z) - the uppercase Greek letters A Ω (U+0391..U+03A9), plus the nabla ∇ (U+2207) and the variant of theta Θ given by U+03F4 - the lowercase Greek letters α ω (U+03B1..U+03C9), plus the partial differential sign ∂ (U+2202) and the six glyph variants of ε , θ , κ , φ , ρ , and π , given by U+03F5, U+03D1, U+03F0, U+03D5, U+03F1, and U+03D6.

-Standard mathematical notation uses the digits 0-9 (U+0031..U+0039).
 Only unaccented forms of the letters are used for mathematical notation, because general accents such as the acute accent would interfere with common mathematical diacritics.
 Examples of common mathematical diacritics that can interfere with general accents are the circumflex, macron, or the single or double dot above, the latter two of which are used in physics to denote derivatives with respect to the time variable.
-Mathematical symbols with diacritics are always represented by combining character sequences.
+Mathematical symbols with diacritics are always represented by combining character sequences, except as required by normalization.
+See Unicode Normalization Forms for more information.

 For some characters in the basic set of Greek characters, two variants of the same character are included.
 This is because they can appear in the same mathematical document with different meanings, even though they would have the same meaning in Greek text.
 Additional Characters.
 In addition to this basic set, mathematical notation also uses the four Hebrew-derived characters (U+2135..U+2138).
 Occasional uses of other alphabetic and numeric characters are known.
-Examples include U+0428 CYRILLIC CAPI-TAL LETTER SHA, U+306E HIRAGANA LETTER NO, and Eastern Arabic-Indic digits (U+06F0..U+06F9).
+Examples include U+0428 CYRILLIC CAPITAL LETTER SHA, U+306E HIRAGANA LETTER NO, and Eastern Arabic-Indic digits (U+06F0..U+06F9).
 However, these characters are used in only the basic form.